mayankesh239/PII_Tracker/README.md

 ## Milestones achieved

-1. Given a GitHub link to a file like [this](https://github.com/mayankesh239/main/blob/master/general.json) which contains patterns for PII data, a cron mentioned [here](https://github.com/mayankesh239/PII_Tracker/blob/master/README.md#cron-job-configuration) will periodically run and fetch data from this file and store this in a mongo collection.
+1. Given a GitHub link to a file like [this](https://github.com/mayankesh239/main/blob/master/general.json) which contains patterns for PII data, a cron mentioned [here](https://github.com/mayankesh239/PII_Tracker/blob/master/README.md#cron-job-configuration) will periodically run and fetch data from this file and store this in the mongo collection mentioned in the mongodb_uri of main.py.

 2. Note that if a new entry is added to the file, then the same would be reflected in mongo on the next run.
 Same goes for updates and deletes as well.